Mycophenolic Acid (mye-koe-fe-NOLE-ik AS-id)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to mycophenolate mofetil, mycophenolate sodium, or mycophenolic acid, or if you are pregnant.
+Do not use this medicine if you have had an allergic reaction to mycophenolate mofetil, mycophenolate sodium, or mycophenolic acid.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine